 Ph.D., Chicago, 1997

-Venkatesh’ editorial writings have appeared in The New York Times, the Chicago Tribune, and the Washington Post.
+Venkatesh’ editorial writings have appeared in The New York Times, the Chicago Tribune, Fast Company, and the Washington Post.
 He writes for Slate.com, and his stories have appeared in This American Life, WIRED, and on National Public Radio.
-His next book, under contract with Penguin Press, will focus on the role of black market economies—from sex work and drug trafficking to day care and entertainment—in the revitalization of New York since 1999.

-Venkatesh’s first documentary film, Dislocation, followed families as they relocated from condemned public housing developments.
-The documentary aired on PBS in 2005.
+MULTI-MEDIA: Venkatesh’s documentary film (for PBS), Dislocation, followed families as they relocated from condemned public housing developments.
 He directed and produced a three-part award winning documentary on the history of public housing for public radio.
 And, he recently completed At the Top of My Voice, a documentary film on a scholar and artist who return to the ex-Soviet republic of Georgia to promote democracy and safeguard human rights.

 Venkatesh received his Ph.D. in Sociology from the University of Chicago.
-He was a Junior Fellow at the Society of Fellows, Harvard University from 1996-1999, and an NSF CAREER award recipient in 2000.
-He holds a visiting appointment in Columbia University’s Law School and he is a voting member of the Institute for Research in African-American Studies.
+He was a Junior Fellow at the Society of Fellows (Harvard) and an NSF CAREER award recipient in 2000.
+He is a voting member of the Institute for Research in African-American Studies.